Juliopdata/Global-Shark-Attack-Incidents/README.md

 ## Conclusions

-    - Usa is the country with more sharks attacks
+    - Usa is the country with more sharks attacks.
-    - Florida is the area where there are more attacks
+    - Florida is the area where there are more attacks.
-    - The 2000 years are the years with most sharks attacks
+    - The 2000 years are the years with most sharks attacks.
+    - Uruguay with no Sea have at least One shark attack.

 ## Bonus